PlayFab/MpsSamples/Debugging.md

 - Check if your .zip asset package contains all the required DLLs for your game (refer to the previous instruction)
 - Check Windows Event log to see if there's any useful information about Docker failures

+### On LocalMultiplayerAgent, I am not getting any heartbeats

+There might be some leftover containers from previous attempts.
+You can use `docker ps -a` to see all containers and `docker rm -f <containerNameOrTag>` to delete them.

 ### On Windows, how can I monitor TCP and UDP packets?

 You can try the [Wireshark](https://www.wireshark.org/) utility.